MrDarkRoot/MrDarkRoot.github.io/_tabs/about.md

 ## About Me

--Hi — I’m [Tran Khanh Duy], a final-year Information Technology student at [Saigon Technology University].
+- Hi — I’m [Tran Khanh Duy], a final-year Information Technology student at [Saigon Technology University].
--I maintain an active practice routine on platforms like TryHackMe  build home labs and take part in CTFs.
+- I maintain an active practice routine on platforms like TryHackMe  build home labs and take part in CTFs.
--My skillset spans reconnaissance and web app testing (OWASP Top 10) as well as defensive awareness.
+- My skillset spans reconnaissance and web app testing (OWASP Top 10) as well as defensive awareness.

 ---